Robomikel/Steam-Server-Manager/README.md

  * Left 4 Dead 2 - Dedicated Server - option for sourcemod and Meta Mod install
  * Sourcemod and Oxide for other supported games available

+# Steam Workshop install
+* advanced configuration in *_default.ps1 (see Space Engineers for example)

 # MCRcon
  * MCRcon Download and Install